 The Saint Joseph’s College community commits itself to justice, equity, diversity, and inclusion (JEDI) as an expression of our shared Core Values, the Critical Concerns of the Sisters of Mercy, and Catholic Social Teaching.
 We carry out these values through our authentic embrace of the many dimensions of diversity among our students, faculty, staff, and alumni and the cultivation of a sense of belonging for all.

-Associate Vice President of Diversity, Equity, and Inclusion Mouhamadou Diagne, leads this community-wide effort.
-He leads the JEDI working Group and Bias Response Team (both composed of faculty, staff, and students) to build an equitable, just, and inclusive St. Joseph’s College of Maine.
+The College leads a community-wide effort with a JEDI working Group and a Bias Response Team (both composed of faculty, staff, and students) to build an equitable, just, and inclusive Saint Joseph’s.
 Our intentional and consistent focus on the multiple and intersectional dimensions of JEDI will help ensure that SJCME is an institution where “community grows,” where all members of its community can flourish and feel a deep sense of belonging.

 Building a Just, Equitable, Diverse, and Inclusive Saint Joseph’s College of Maine